 More important to latte lovers, however, is the quality 360-degree swivel-action steam wand.

 The steam is designed to make lattes as easy as 1, 2, 3.

 This machine is quite a bit bigger than the first two.
 It is also particularly tall, standing at nearly 16 inches – so make some space on your counters while waiting for it to ship to you.

 This shockingly inexpensive espresso and latte machine from DeLonghi has all the expresso geeks excited.
 That’s because, while far from the fanciest model, it easily outperforms options twice its price.

 The name of the game with the EC155 is convenience.
 It’s compact and easy to use, with self-priming operation, a single dial control, and virtually no learning curve.
 And just as importantly, it’s easy to clean and maintain.
-Both the drip tray and 35-ounce water reservoir are removable and dishwasher safe
+Both the drip tray and 1 litre water reservoir are removable and dishwasher safe

 The EC155 heats up in seconds, and thanks to its Advanced Cappuccino System, you can pull shots consecutively without a wait.
 It uses two separate thermostats, guaranteeing ideal temperature for both espresso and steam.